cedra-labs/docs/docs/move/ownership.md

 ## What's Next?

-In our next article, **"Conditionals, Loops, and Control Flow"**, we'll explore how to control program execution in Move.
+In our next article, **[Conditionals, Loops, and Control Flow](/move/flow)**, we'll explore how to control program execution in Move.
 You'll learn about if expressions, loops, pattern matching, and how to write efficient control flow while maintaining resource safety.